Local Elections: May 2019 polls: councils list

 - 47 unitary authorities

 - 33 metropolitan boroughs

 Note that elections that had been due to take place in May at seven non-metropolitan councils in Northamptonshire have been cancelled pending the introduction of two new unitary authorities for the region in 2020.
 The councils affected by poll cancellations are: Corby, Daventry, East Northamptonshire, Kettering, Northampton, South Northamptonshire, and Wellingborough.

-Elections due at another four non-met councils – Aylesbury Vale, Chiltern, South Bucks and Wycombe – may also be cancelled following the announcement of a single new authority for Buckinghamshire to be created in 2020.
+Elections due at another four non-met councils – Aylesbury Vale, Chiltern, South Bucks and Wycombe – are also being cancelled following the announcement of a single new authority for Buckinghamshire to be created in 2020.

 See separate Council Elections advisory for details of results coverage.